GovReady/CUB/README.md

 ### Overview

-- Use the tool `ssp.py` to convert existing machine readable SSPs into a standard format (e.g., CSV or JSON-L)
+- Convert existing pipe-delimited and csv structured SSP control statements into a standard control statement format (e.g., CSV or JSON-L) `ssp.py`.
 - Generate samples of the standard format SSPs using `ssp.py sample`
 - Load samples into annotator and annotate.
 Download and save annotations in JSON format.